The Quote Request Hit Saturday.

 This model estimates how much gross profit can drift out of the front door when site-worthy homeowners do not get fast response, clean qualification, and a protected next step.

-The Villain: The Response Gap
+The Problem: The Response Gap

 The real enemy is not only bad leads.
 It is the gap between a homeowner's peak intent and a real next step that feels easy to trust.